patrickenfuego/FFEncoder/README.md

 ## About

 FFEncoder is a simple script that allows you to pass dynamic parameters to ffmpeg without needing to modify things manually for each run.
 As much as I love ffmpeg/ffprobe, they can be complicated tools to use; the syntax is complex, and some of their commands are not easy to remember unless you use them often.
-The goal of FFEncoder is to take common workflows and make them easier, which continuing to leverage the power and flexibility of the tools.
+The goal of FFEncoder is to take common encoding workflows and make them easier, while continuing to leverage the power and flexibility of the ffmpeg tool chain.

 ## Auto-Cropping